 Description of Covered Health Service Must You Notify the Claims Administrator?
 Your Copayment Amount % Copayments are based on a percent of Eligible Expenses Does Copayment Help Meet Out-of-Pocket Maximum?
 Do You Need to Meet Annual Deductible?
-Rehabilitation Facility or Alternate Facility, or for Physician house calls.
-When these services are performed in a Physician's office, Benefits are described under Physician's Office Services above.
-Non-Network No 50% Yes Yes 20.
-Prosthetic Devices External prosthetic devices that replace a limb or an external body part, limited to: Network No 30% Yes Yes Artificial arms, legs, feet and hands.
-Artificial eyes, ears and noses.
-Breast prosthesis as required by the Women's Health and Cancer Rights Act of 1998.
+20. Prosthetic Devices External prosthetic devices that replace a limb or an external body part, limited to: Network No 20% Yes Yes • Artificial arms, legs, feet and hands. • Artificial eyes, ears and noses. • Breast prosthesis as required by the Women's Health and Cancer Rights Act of 1998.
 Benefits include mastectomy bras and lymphedema stockings for the arm.
-If more than one prosthetic device can meet your functional needs, Benefits are available only for the most cost-effective prosthetic device.
-Non-Network No 50% Yes Yes The prosthetic device must be ordered or provided by, or under the direction of a Physician.
+Non-Network If more than one prosthetic device can meet your functional needs, Benefits are available only for the most cost-effective prosthetic device.
+No 40% Yes Yes The prosthetic device must be ordered or provided by, or under the direction of a Physician.
 Except for items required by the Women's Health and Cancer Rights Act of 1998.
-21. Reconstructive Procedures Services for reconstructive procedures, when a physical impairment Network No Same as Physician 's Office Services, Professional Fees, exists and the primary purpose of the procedure is to improve or restore physiologic function.
+21. Reconstructive Procedures Services for reconstructive procedures, when a physical impairment exists and the primary purpose of the procedure is to improve or restore physiologic function.
+Reconstructive procedures include Network No 1 1 's Office Services, nt Stay, Outpatien ervices, and Prost t Diagnostic and exists and the primary purpose of the procedure is to improve or restore physiologic function.
 Reconstructive procedures include surgery or other procedures which are associated with an Injury, Sickness or Congenital Anomaly.
 The fact that physical appearance may change or improve as a result of a reconstructive procedure does not classify such surgery as a Cosmetic Procedure when a physical impairment exists, and the surgery restores or improves function.